-Overview perform tasks such as deploying server, and retrieving a service U the Artix container administration client to a generated plug-in into the Artix container IRL.
-It explains the full syntax of the which is used to control the Artix container Using the it_container_admin command The full syntax for the it_contai ner_admin command is as follows: -deploy -file dd.xml Deploys a new service into the container server.
+This section explains how to use the Artix container administration client to perform tasks such as deploying a generated plug-in into the Artix container server, and retrieving a service URL.
+It explains the full syntax of the it_container_admin command, which is used to control the Artix container administration client.

+Using the it_container_admin command

+The full syntax for the it_container_admin command is as follows:

+-deploy -file dd.xml Deploys a new service into the container server.
 This involves loading a plug-in that contains the service implementation.
-You must specify an Artix deployment descriptor using the -file option. -listservices Displays all services in the application.
-Shows the state of each service (for example, initialized, activated, de-activated, or shutting down). -startservice -service { Namespace}LocalPart Restarts the specified service that is visible but dormant, or that has been previously stopped. -stopservice -service { Namespace } LocalPart Stops the specified running service. -removeservice -service { Namespace}LocalPart Removes and undeploys all trace of the specified service from the application. -publishreference -service { Namespace } LocalPart [-file Filename] Gets an endpoint reference for the specified service.
+You must specify an Artix deployment descriptor using the -file option.

+-listservices Displays all services in the application.

+Shows the state of each service (for example, initialized, activated, de-activated, or shutting down).

+-startservice -service {Namespace}LocalPart

+Restarts the specified service that is visible but dormant, or that has been previously stopped.

+-stopservice -service {Namespace}LocalPart

+Stops the specified running service.

+-removeservice -service {Namespace}LocalPart

+Removes and undeploys all trace of the specified service from the application.

+-publishreference -service {Namespace}LocalPart [-file Filename] Gets an endpoint reference for the specified service.
 The -file option publishes the reference to a local file.
 This can then be used to initialize a client application.

 -publishwsdl -service {Namespace}LocalPart [-file Filename] Gets the WSDL for the specified service.
 The -file option publishes the WSDL to a local file.
-This can then be used to initialize a client application. -publishurl -service { Namespace } LocalPart [-file Filename] Gets an HTTP URL for the specified service from which you can then download the WSDL.
+This can then be used to initialize a client application. -publishurl -service {Namespace}LocalPart [-file Filename] Gets an HTTP URL for the specified service from which you can then download the WSDL.
 The -file option publishes the URL to a local file.
 This can then be used to initialize a client application. -shutdown [-soft] Shuts down the entire application.
 The -soft option shuts down gracefully. -port ContainerPort Contacts the container server on the specified port.
 There is no default container port.
-See "Running the container server on a specified port" on page 130.
+See "Running the container server on a specified port" on page 141.
 This can be used with other options instead of -container. -host ContainerHostname Contacts the container server on the specified host.
 Defaults to localhost if unspecified.
 The -host option is for use with -port only. -container File.url Runs the specified container service.
-This can be used with other options instead of -port and -host. -getlogginglevel [-subsystem SubSystem] [-service { Namespace } LocalPart] Gets the dynamic logging level for the specified subsystem or service.
-See "Dynamic Artix Logging" on page 58. -setlogginglevel -subsystem SubSystem -level Level [-propagate] [-service {Namespace}Localpart] Sets the logging level for a specified subsystem of a specified service.
-See "Dynamic Artix Logging" on page 58.
+This can be used with other options instead of -port and -host. -getlogginglevel [-subsystem SubSystem] [-service {Namespace}LocalPart] Gets the dynamic logging level for the specified subsystem or service.
+See "Dynamic Artix Logging" on page 72. -setlogginglevel -subsystem SubSystem -level Level [-propagate] [-service {Namespace}Localpart] Sets the logging level for a specified subsystem of a specified service.
+See "Dynamic Artix Logging" on page 72.